History

 Al Oldham becomes director

-Pastor George Schmeiser from Philadelphia spoke one evening in the conference hotel's south lounge on Paul's message to the Corinthians.
+Pastor George Schmeiser from Philadelphia spoke one evening in the conference hotel's south lounge on Paul's letter to the Corinthians.
 He stressed Paul's logic: if Jesus left Heaven to come and love us, live for us, and die for us, we have no right to live for ourselves but rather for him.
 That night Al walked forward and decided to live his life for Christ.
 He changed his plan to attend law school and instead attended Wheaton College and Faith Seminary, where Jack Murray taught.
 Upon graduation, Jack asked 23-year-old Al to become his assistant director for the summer of 1951.
 Al struggled with the request, but after sincere prayer, he sensed God's direction to accept.

 Jack Murray was handling many jobs.
-He was a pastor, ran Philadelphia Church of the Open Door's evangelism ministry, spoke daily on the radio, taught two days a week at the seminary, and managed the staff and programs of the Bible Conference.
+He was a pastor, ran Philadelphia’s Church of the Open Door's evangelism ministry, spoke daily on the radio, taught two days a week at the seminary, and managed the staff and programs of the Bible Conference.
 After his doctor told him he was under too much pressure and needed rest, Jack resignedcoincidentally on the conference's 10th anniversary: August 1, 1951.

-[1] The kitchen at the time was in the space that The Canteen occupies today, and today’s main lounge was a dining room seating 150.
+[1] As the present dining room was not complete, the kitchen at the time was in the space that The Canteen occupies today, and today’s main lounge was a dining room seating 150.

 1951-1995